Welcome to the Learning Center

 Our Learning Center offers a single place where CEO's, senior executives and managers can learn everything they need to have a more meaningful conversation with their technical advisors.

-It is estimated that there are at least 200 million real websites (excluding things like placeholders for websites that have not yet been constructed), and billions of individual web pages on the Internet.
+It is estimated that there approximately 400 million real websites (excluding things like placeholders for websites that have not yet been constructed), and billions of individual web pages on the Internet.
 That raises an important issue — how do you find anything?

 A similar problem exists in the real world.
 There are approximately 7 billion people in the world, and if the average household size is somewhere around 4, that would imply that there are somewhere around 2 billion possible postal addresses.

 That last word, addresses, is the key to locating something in a vast universe like this.
 Basically, everything on the Internet has an address through which it can be located.
 More or less.

 The reason for the ‘more or less’ part is that there is a little bit of sleight of hand that goes on in the world of Internet addressing, for a variety of practical reasons.
 We’ll deal with some of those later.